 Authentic assessment is sometimes called alternative assessment in that it is something other than a traditional measure of learning.
 Traditional assessments include choosing a response (true-false, multiple choice, matching) or putting information into a given structure (fill-in, completion).
 These require recall of knowledge, disassembling learning into parts, and providing indirect evidence.
 All of these are generally teacher planned, structured, and directed.

 Authentic performances include the following actions and activities:

-PRODUCTS: Puzzles, games, time lines, gift box, simulations, primary research,
+PRODUCTS: Puzzles, games, time lines, simulations, primary research,

 WRITING/PUBLISHING: Script, headlines, catalog, press release, discussion board

 ORIGINAL DESIGNS: Artwork, music, cartoon, book cover, illustration, replica, graphic design

 DEMONSTRATIONS/PRESENTATIONS: Show how it works, teach another, simulations, lab